 You have the right to receive a copy of the full annual report, or any part thereof, on request.
-The following items are included in that report: 1. an accountant's report; 2. financial information and information on payments to service providers; 3. assets held for investment; 4. fiduciary information, including non-exempt transactions between the Plan and parties-in-interest (that is, persons who have certain relationships with the Plan); 5. transaction in excess of 5 percent of plan assets; 6. insurance information; 7. information regarding any common or collective trusts in which the plan participates, and 8. actuarial information regarding the funding of the Plan.
+The following items are included in that report: 1. an accountant's report; 2. financial information and information on payments to service providers; 3. assets held for investment; 4. fiduciary information, including non-exempt transactions between the Plan and parties-in-interest (that is, persons who have certain relationships with the Plan); and 5. insurance information, including sales commissions paid by insurance carriers.